SyntaxeQL/syntaxe/README.md

 You are welcome to contribute or participate in making the library better.

-_NOTE: Development of this library in various technologies, including PHP, C#, Java, Python, and others, is currently underway, with support for standalone usage and REST API usage._
+_NOTE: Development of this library in various technologies, including PHP, C#, Java, Python, and others, is currently underway, with support for both standalone and REST API usage._

 # License